 When will the next Monitoring Round be launched?

-The next round of Global Partnership Monitoring is expected to launch in spring, 2018.
-For more information, contact the UNDP-OECD Joint Support Team at firstname.lastname@example.org or subscribe to our quarterly monitoring newsletter to stay up to date with the latest news.
+The 2018 Global Partnership monitoring round is expected to launch sometime this 2018.
+For more information, contact the OECD-UNDP Joint Support Team at firstname.lastname@example.org.